-A story I did not write on comes to mind today.
-It’s the story of Balaam.
-Balaam was a prophet for hire who was hired by Balak, King of the Moabites.
+The story of Balaam, a prophet who was hired by Balak, King of the Moabites is my reflection today.
 Balak was afraid of the Israelites and had heard the reports of how they had completely destroyed Sihon and Og, two other kings that opposed them.
-God had given them this victory and led them in this conquest.
-Balak was trying to get advantage the only way he knew how.
-He sent a delegation to hire Balaam to come and curse the Israelites.
+God had given them this victory.
+Balak sent a delegation to hire Balaam to come and curse the Israelites.
 Balaam, to his credit, sought God as to what he should do.
 God told him not to go and not to curse Israel.
 (Numbers 22:12)

 A short time later, Balak sent more distinguished men and more money to try and entice Balaam to come and curse the Israelites.
-Balaam was tempted, but he sought God again on this matter.
+Balaam was tempted and not satisfied with God’s first instructions, he sought a second opinion.
 Money and men have a way of clouding God’s instructions.
-God told him to go, but do only what He instructed him.
+This time God told him to go, but do only what He instructed him.
 This led to the incident where Balaam’s donkey talked to him and warned him about the Angel of the Lord who was waiting on the way to kill him!
 God’s mercy and justice are evident here in this tension.

-Balaam goes to curse the Israelites and as he stands to act, a spirit of prophesy comes on him.
+Balaam goes to curse the Israelites and as he stands to act, a spirit of true prophesy comes on him.
 Each time, he blesses God’s people instead.
 These blessings speak of Jesus Christ and God’s desire to bless his people.
 Numbers 23:6-10 records the first blessing and verses 18-24 the second blessing.
 God has blessed his people, who can curse them?
-When God speaks a promise, no one can change it by sorcery!
 (Numbers 23:20,23)